Regulation and technology continue to play a key role in the Audio-Visual market, whilst concerns over consolidation remain prevalent.

 As the uptake of web-enabled TV devices proliferates, advertisers attempt to identify the associated creative and commercial opportunities available.
 However, the volume of planning tools being developed in the area serves to confuse the notion of universal industry metrics.

-Issues currently being discussed within the television industry include:
+Issues currently being discussed within Audio-Visual include: